yurika-s/COMP2084/README.md

 - Redirecting to different actions in another controller after process in an action
   - GroupMembers (create/edit/delete): it redirects to Groups/Details page the user opened before the action
 - On Tasks create/edit/delete pages, return to different pages when clicking on "back to list" depends on where user came from: Home or Tasks Index page

+## Lab 3: GitHub Login
+Implemented register and login with GitHub account